 Our largest source of operating cash is cash collection from sales of subscriptions to our customers.
 Our primary uses of cash from operating activities are for personnel expenses, hosting expenses, facility expenses, and marketing expenses.
-We have generated positive cash flows from operations during the years ended December 31, 2021, 2020, and 2019, and have supplemented working capital requirements through net proceeds from the sale of debt and equity securities.
-When assessing sources of liquidity, we also include cash and cash equivalents of \$271.0 million and marketable securities of \$1.3 billion as of December 31, 2021.
+We have generated positive cash flows from operations during the years ended December 31, 2022, 2021, and 2020.
+When assessing sources of liquidity, we also include cash and cash equivalents of \$339.0 million and marketable securities of \$1.5 billion as of December 31, 2022.
 We believe that our existing cash and cash equivalents, marketable securities and cash flow from operations will be sufficient to support our cash requirements for the next 12 months and beyond.

 Our working capital requirements are principally comprised of workforce salaries, bonuses, commissions, and benefits and, to a lesser extent, cancellable and non-cancelable licenses and services arrangements that are integral to our business operations, and operating lease obligations.
-Non-cancelable purchase commitments for business operations and operating lease obligations total \$688.4 million and \$97.0 million, respectively, as of December 31, 2021, due primarily over the next five years.
+Non-cancelable purchase commitments for business operations and operating lease obligations total \$721.5 million and \$326.6 million, respectively, as of December 31, 2022, due primarily over the next five years.
 Purchase commitments for business operations are primarily related to cloud hosting and other software-based services.

 We have also issued long-term debt to finance our business.
-In June 2020, we issued \$747.5 million aggregate principal amount of the 2025 Notes in a private placement to qualified institutional buyers pursuant to Rule 144A under the
+In June 2020, we issued \$747.5 million aggregate principal amount of the 2025 Notes in a private placement to qualified institutional buyers pursuant to Rule 144A under the Securities Act.

-Securities Act.
 The total net proceeds from the sale of the 2025 Notes, after deducting the initial purchasers' discounts and debt issuance costs, were approximately \$730.2 million.
-The principal and future interest payments related to our 2025 Notes is \$750.8 million.
+The principal and future interest payments related to our 2025 Notes are \$749.9 million.